ilg-physics-ucsb/physics6-manual/6CL/WaveOptics/WaveOptics.md

 :::

 :::Note
 Equation 3 describes only interference phenomena but ignores diffraction.
+The assumption is that the two slits have infinitesimal width (so we can ignore it)
 :::

 ##### Diffraction

 In our discussion of interference we have ignored the effect of the slit width $a$ on the patterns observed on the screen. *Diffraction* arises when a slit has a width comparable to the wavelength of light.
 If we consider light passing through a single slit of width $a$, we observe only diffraction effects.
-If we consider light passing through two slits of width $a$. we observe both interference and diffraction effects.
-It is important to note that the interference results from using *two* slits, and diffraction results from the slits having a certain *width*.
-When both diffraction and interference are present, such as in the case of the two slits of width $a$ shown in Figure 3, the diffraction will modulate the intereference pattern.
+If we consider light passing through two slits of width $a$. we observe both interference and diffraction effects.** It is important to note that the interference results from using *two* slits, and diffraction results from the slits having a certain *width*.**  When both diffraction and interference are present, such as in the case of the two slits of width $a$ shown in Figure 3, the diffraction will modulate the intereference pattern.
 The *diffraction envelope* causes a fading and brightening of the interference maxima.

 ::: Figure:Figure
 ![Diffraction and interference](imgs/fig1_2.JPG)